mautrix/docs/bridges/general/troubleshooting.md

   after an hour or so (exact backoff depends on how long the bridge was down), check the homeserver logs.

+## The bot accepted the invite, but I don't see any responses from the bridge bot in Matrix
+Check the bridge logs to see if the bridge is receiving the messages and whether it's responding to them or just not handling them at all.

 ## I don't see any responses from the bridge bot in Matrix, but the responses are visible in the bridge logs
 Make sure you didn't ignore the bot.